hovahyii/MCA-FInal-Project-LDR-Sensor/README.md

 ![diagram](https://raw.githubusercontent.com/hovahyii/MCA-Final-Project-LDR-Sensor/main/circuit.jpg)

-This project uses the Blynk library to control a servo and an LED through a smartphone app.
-The code defines various constants and includes the necessary libraries for using Blynk, Servo, and ESP8266WiFi.
+This project involves using an LDR sensor and a button in a Blynk app to control a servo motor and an LED.
+The LDR sensor is used to detect the ambient light level and open or close the servo motor based on the sensor's reading.
+The button in the Blynk app is used to turn an LED on or off.
+This project demonstrates the ability to remotely control physical devices using a Blynk app and an ESP8266 microcontroller.

 <br/>